thorrak/tiltbridge/docs/source/User Guide/cloud_services.rst

 ===================

 Once your Tiltbridge has completed the :doc:`initial_setup` process it is ready to begin scanning for `Tilt Hydrometers`_ and relay their gravity readings to the cloud.
-At the moment, TiltBridge supports six cloud service targets for this data:
+At the moment, TiltBridge supports a number of cloud service targets for this data:

 * `Fermentrack`_
 * `BrewPi Remix`_